-Pool C teams: 2
+Pool B teams: 1 Pool C teams: 2

-Based on the sponsorship data, the following allocations will be in place for the 2020 championships:
+For the 2020-21 championships, the field size has been reduced by 15% to 25 teams and six individuals.
+Based on the sponsorship data, the following allocations will be in place for the 2021 championships

-Bracket 26 No. of eligible institutions/7 Pool A 22 Teams Automatic Qualifiers Pool B 2 Teams No. of Pool B teams/access ratio Pool C 2 Teams Field size - Pool A - Pool B. (minimum of 2 teams) Individuals 6 Individuals Individuals not on teams selected for the championships
+Bracket 22 No. of eligible institutions/7 Pool A 22 Teams Automatic Qualifiers Pool B 1 Team No. of Pool B teams/access ratio Pool C 2 Teams Field size - Pool A - Pool B. (minimum of 2 teams) Individuals 6 Individuals Individuals not on teams selected for the championships

-\Final pool numbers (AQs and at large) will be determined based on the sport sponsorship information available at the time of championships selections.
+^{}Final pool numbers (AQs and at large) will be determined based on the sport sponsorship information available at the time of championships selections.